 - Engineering disciplines (Electrical, Computer, Mechanical, Nuclear, Aerospace etc.)

 - Material Science

-Experience in one or more of the following areas is essential:
+- Experience in one or more of the following areas:

 - Additive manufacturing/Rapid Prototyping